DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Abstract

 \section{Abstract}

 Time-resolved high-resolution X-ray Computed Tomography (4D~$\mu$CT) is an imaging technique that offers insight into the evolution of dynamic processes inside materials that are opaque to visible light.
-Conventional tomographic reconstruction techniques are based on recording a sequence of 3D images that represent the sample state at different moments in time.
-This frame-based approach limits the temporal resolution compared to dynamic radiography experiments due to the time needed to make CT scans.
-Moreover, it leads to an inflation of the amount of data and thus to costly post-processing computations to quantify the dynamic behaviour from the sequence of time frames, hereby often ignoring the temporal correlations of the sample structure.
-Our proposed 4D $\mu$CT reconstruction technique, named DYRECT, estimates individual attenuation evolution profiles for each position in the sample.
-This leads to a novel memory-efficient event-based representation of the sample, using as little as three image volumes: its initial attenuation, its final attenuation and the transition times.
-This third volume represents local events on a continuous timescale instead of the discrete global time frames.
+Conventional tomographic reconstruction techniques are based on constructing a sequence of 3D images from radiographic projections, recorded during time-frames that represent global sample states.
+This frame-based approach limits the temporal resolution compared to dynamic radiography experiments, and it leads to an inflation of the amount of data.
+This results in costly post-processing computations to quantify the dynamic behaviour from the sequence of time-frames, hereby often ignoring the temporal correlations of the sample structure.
+Our proposed 4D $\mu$CT reconstruction technique, named DYRECT, estimates individual attenuation evolution profiles for each position in the sample with time resolution down to the single projection level.
+This leads to a novel memory-efficient event-based representation for samples that display sudden, irreversible transitions over time.
+As little as three image volumes suffice for a broad range of applications: the initial attenuations, the final attenuations and the \textit{local} transition times.
+This third volume represents spatially distributed events on a continuous timescale instead of the discrete global time-frames.
 We propose a method to iteratively reconstruct the transition times and the attenuation volumes.
-The dynamic reconstruction technique was validated on synthetic ground truth data and experimental data, and was found to effectively pinpoint the transition times in the synthetic dataset with a time resolution corresponding to less than a tenth of the amount of projections required to reconstruct traditional $\mu$CT time frames.
+The dynamic reconstruction technique was validated on synthetic ground truth data and experimental data, and was found to effectively pinpoint the transition times in the synthetic dataset with a time resolution corresponding to less than a tenth of the amount of projections required to reconstruct traditional $\mu$CT time-frames.